nassriayman/printf/README.md

- This is a real printf project.
-We will add more details later after the checkers
+We will add more description later